opentext/storyteller/docs/stl/empower.md

 </stl:stl>
 ```

-Similar holds for the opposite `stl2emp` coversion.
-If no resources are involved then
+Similar holds for the opposite `stl2emp` conversion.

+If no `resources` are involved then converter can convert a variable `$empower_variable_<id>`
-variable `$empower_variable_<id>` gets converted back to `id`, but if actual variable
+back to corresponding `id`, but unable to convert actual variable names like `$UB_SupplierName_S`.
-names like `$UB_SupplierName_S` are used then `resources` option should be passed to
-the conversion, otherwise we gen a conversion error.
+Such variable names are converted correctly to a corresponding `id` only with a proper `resources`
+option passed as a parameter.
+Otherwise a conversion error is raised.

 ```js
   var stl = streams.stream('wd:/input.xml');